 Estate taxes can be hefty.
 One strategy to reduce your estate taxes is to “skip” a generation of heirs.
 While this strategy can be successful, it is not necessarily tax-free.

-The generation-skipping transfer (GST) tax prevents you from avoiding all estate tax by making gifts directly to grandchildren or great-grandchildren.
+The generation-skipping tax (GST) prevents you from deliberately skipping your children in your estate plan in favor of younger generations to bypass potential estate taxes due upon your childrens’ deaths.
 However, there are exemptions and exclusions to the GST, which may create long-term wealth-building opportunities.
-Here’s how the GST works.

 GST tax rules apply to asset transfers to recipients who are two or more generations younger than you.
 Transfers to your own children are not considered generation-skipping.
 Assets transferred to a grandchild whose parent (your child) is deceased are not subject to the GST tax.

 The GST tax is separate from, and in addition to, the estate tax.
-The tax is calculated at a flat rate of 40 percent in 2018 (equal to the estate and gift tax rate) on transfers above the lifetime GST tax exemption amount (approximately $11.2 million).
+The tax is calculated at a flat rate of 40 percent in 2019 (equal to the estate and gift tax rate) on transfers above the lifetime GST tax exemption amount ($11.4 million).

 The generation-skipping tax rate applies to outright transfers of property and certain other transfers of property to a trust.
 Generally, trust income or principal distributed to grandchildren are subject to GST tax.